 This is a huge step that’s necessary if you’ve decided to look for work in Germany.
 Having your vocational or educational qualifications from your home country recognized in Germany is useful for most jobs (and sometimes even necessary) .

 You can find out how to get your qualifications recognized through the Recognition in Germany website.

 4. Apply for a Work Visa and a Residence Permit

+Unfortunately one can’t just come and work in Germany.
+First you need to seek permission to do so.
 German embassies all over the world issue a variety of visas, like student visas and short stay visas.
-But for the purpose of working in Germany, the one you should be interested in is the Job Seeker Visa.
+But for the purpose of seeking work in Germany, the one you should be interested in is the Job Seeker Visa.
 This type of visa enables you to stay inside Germany for six months while you find a job.